craws/OpenAtlas/sphinx/source/admin/files.rst

 Logo
 ----
 You can chose a custom logo.
 The file has to be uploaded before and has to have a display file extension.
 The displayed logo has a max-height of 120 px.
-If you selected a higher one the browser will try to scale it.
+If you selected a larger one the browser will try to scale it.